ThangKM/sRouting/Sources/sRouting/DocsRouting.docc/Articles/GettingStarted.md

 ### Conclusion
-sRouting is a lightweight framework and flexiable, so you can handle the navigations by the way you want to.
+sRouting is a lightweight framework and flexiable, so you can handle the navigations by whatever you want.